 Research Portfolio

 My research explores the intersection of AI-mediated inquiry, recursive methodologies, and qualitative research frameworks.
-Currently pursuing publication in leading academic journals, my work investigates how AI can serve as a collaborative partner in research and creative processes.
+My work investigates how AI can serve as a collaborative partner in research and creative processes, and how those processes can be made rigorous, reflexive, and methodologically sound.

 Recursive Cognition in Practice

-Status: Under peer review at the International Journal of Qualitative Methods
+International Journal of Qualitative Methods — September 26, 2025

 Abstract: This article introduces Recursive Cognition in Practice (RCIP) as a structured, AI-mediated dialogue method.
 It demonstrates how AI can serve simultaneously as co-writer, co-theorist, and co-analyst — recursively producing both knowledge and its own methodology in real time.
 The work challenges conventional epistemology and authorship norms, providing a theoretical and methodological foundation for AI-assisted scholarship.